tdebuche/HGCAL_TPG_pTT/README.md

 - pTT mapping into the Stage 1/Stage 2 optical links

 This recovery is splitted in few parts :
-- Geometry : build the bins of each layer and make some plots
+- Geometry : build the bins (pTT coordinates) of each layer and make some plots
 - pTTs : create mapping files used to build the pTTs in the S1 boards
 - S1_Input : to create the numbering of modules/STCs in each board (it has to match with the S1 unpacker).
 The same numbering is used in the pTTs files
 - S1-S2 Mapping : map the pTTs into links between S1 and S2 boards